fhennig/vestax_vci400_mixxx_controller_mapping/README.md

 individual channels: loading and syncing tracks, fading in and out, the filter knob and the individual low/mid/high filters etc.

 The other buttons are described below.
+All 4 decks can be controlled with the deck select switch.
+If the alternate (C/D) deck is selected, all individual deck buttons are controlling the alternate deck (transport and loop controls, play and pause).

 <p align="center">
   <img width="80%" src="controller.png"/>